Michelangelo (Teenage Mutant Ninja Turtles): Rise of the Teenage Mutant Ninja Turtles

-Movies
+Film

 Original trilogy (1990–1993)

-Michelangelo is depicted in the live-action movies as the easy-going, free-spirited turtle.
-One of his movie catchphrases is, "I love being a turtle! " and "Cowabunga!"
-Owing to his popularity with children, he is given many lines and comes up with several (slightly outrageous) plans to advance plots.
-He speaks with a distinctive California accent (that was imitated in the later versions of TMNT), In the first movie, he and Donatello (who was instead portrayed as the skateboarder of the team) were regularly paired together while Leonardo and Raphael were arguing.
-In the first movie and the first sequel, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, he was portrayed by Michelan Sisti; in the second sequel, Teenage Mutant Ninja Turtles III, he was portrayed by David Fraser.
-In all three movies, he was voiced by The Brady Bunch alum Robbie Rist.
+Michelangelo is depicted in the live-action films as the easy-going, free-spirited turtle.
+He speaks with a distinctive California accent (that was imitated in the later versions of TMNT), In the first film, he and Donatello (who was instead portrayed as the skateboarder of the team) were regularly paired together while Leonardo and Raphael were arguing.
+In the first film and the first sequel, Teenage Mutant Ninja Turtles II: The Secret of the Ooze, he was portrayed by Michelan Sisti; in the second sequel, Teenage Mutant Ninja Turtles III, he was portrayed by David Fraser.
+In all three films, he was voiced by Robbie Rist.

 2007 film

 In TMNT, Mikey has taken to performing at children's birthday parties as "Cowabunga Carl" in order to help make ends meet to support his family.
 It becomes apparent early in the film that the physical and emotional absence of his older brothers has finally begun to affect the outgoing Michelangelo; when he returns home from work and announces his presence and no one acknowledges him, he sighs "Whatever..this place used to be fun".
 Unlike his other incarnations, the 2007 Mikey seems to draw the most emotional support from Donatello instead of his oldest brothers, Leonardo and Raphael.
 Upon Leonardo's return from Central America, Mikey gives his oldest brother an enthusiastic hug, falling over the couch and tripping over furniture in his excitement.
 Mikey's lively and innocent demeanor returns in full force when he is in the protective presence of his three brothers again, his good-natured jokes and brief commentaries lightening even in hard situations.
 Clearly, despite the hardship that his family has recently experienced, Michelangelo has retained much of his usual goofy, laid-back personality and still remains the main form of funny.
 He is voiced by Mikey Kelley.
-He is a skilled skateboarder in this movie, able to complete many tricks underground.
+He is a skilled skateboarder in this film, able to complete many tricks underground.